livz/livz.github.io/_posts/2017-05-05-sectalks-london-08.md

 ![Maximum RGB](/assets/images/sectalks8-4.png)

-After many tries to guess the obfuscation scheme, I realised that there is a repetitive pattern in in all the modified pixels in the upper part of the image.
-Take a moment to look at the pixels below and try to find out yourself what the pattern is.
+After many tries to guess the obfuscation scheme, I realised that there is a repetitive pattern in all the modified pixels in the upper part of the image.
+Take a moment to look at the pixel values below and try to find out yourself what the pattern is.
 The colours below represent the RGBA codes:

 ```
 (246, 245, 245, 255)